Cayden Lapcevich: Career

 Lapcevich began his motorsport throughout his childhood in road racing.
 He later won multiple midget car racing championships before settling on stock car racing.
 Between 2014 and 2015, Lapcevich won the Ontario Super Stock championship before entering the NASCAR Pinty's Series.
 In Lapcevich's first Pinty's Series season, he competed in six races and had one top five finish in 2015.

 The following season, Lapcevich won the 2016 NASCAR Pinty's Series championship with three race wins and was the "youngest champion ever in Canadian professional auto racing".
 That year, he received the Jostens Rookie of the Year award.
 Before the start of the 2017 NASCAR Pinty's Series season, Lapcevich was selected as a member of the NASCAR Next developmental program.
 After winning three additional races during the 2017 Pinty's Series, Lapcevich ended his NASCAR career in 2018 when his sponsor went bankrupt.
 He appeared in limited races such as the 2018 Canadian Short Track Nationals while attending college.

 Lapcevich then raced at select events in the United States.
 He won the late model portion of the 2019 Glass City 200 at Toledo Speedway.
 He took second to Ty Majeski at the 2020 Dixieland 250 ARCA Midwest Tour race at Wisconsin International Raceway in August ahead of drivers such as Kyle Busch, Johnny Sauter, and Derek Kraus.
 In 2022, Lapecvich became a crew chief for Andrew Ranger.

-In 2024, Lapcevich replaced an injured Toni Breidinger during the race in the ARCA Menards Series race at Watkins Glen, however, as Breidinger started the race, she is credited with the seventeenth-place finish.
+In 2024, Lapcevich replaced an injured Toni Breidinger during the race in the ARCA Menards Series race at Watkins Glen, however, as Breidinger started the race, she is credited with the 17th-place finish.
 Lapcevich also returned to the now NASCAR Canada Series for the first time since 2017, running two races in the No. 32 Chevrolet.

 Personal life

-Cayden's younger brother Treyten is the 2023 NASCAR Pinty's Series champion and made his ARCA Menards Series debut in 2025.
+Lapcevich's younger brother Treyten is the 2023 NASCAR Pinty's Series champion and made his ARCA Menards Series debut in 2025.
 Cayden's father Jeff was also a driver in the CASCAR Super Series, CASCAR East, CASCAR West and NASCAR Pinty's Series.
 Jeff also raced in the Grand-Am Road Racing Series.